thephpleague/url/4.0/services/scheme-registration.md

 ### Filter the registry

-Another way to select parameters from the registry is to filter them.
+Another way to reduce the number of scheme from the registry is to filter them.

 You can filter the registry according to its scheme or its port using the `SchemeRegistry::filter` method.